prometheus/jmx_exporter/README.md

 and serving metrics of the local JVM.
 It can be also run as a standalone HTTP server and scrape remote JMX targets, but this has various disadvantages, such as being harder to configure and being unable to expose process metrics (e.g., memory and CPU usage).

-Running the exporter as a Java Agent is thus strongly encouraged.
+**Running the exporter as a Java agent is thus strongly encouraged.**

 ## Running the Java Agent